 You find it hard focusing on important things at work.

-You want to know why this is referred to as “compassion fatigue”?
-Because your compassion, one of the fundamental parts of yourself, is on overdrive and can’t work at the level it normally does.
 Here is the thing: this happens to A LOT of people.
 It happens so often, that they have created a name for it and have conducted significant amounts of research to better understand how it affects people.

 I see this happen a lot for helpers, whether they are nurses, doctors, first responders, military service members, veterans, you name it!
 They are working so hard to make the world a better place, and that takes a lot of work.